-The following programs have been accredited by the Philippine Association of Colleges and Universities-Commission on Accreditation (PACU-COA): Bachelor of Science in Office Administration (Level 1), Bachelor in Elementary Education (Level 3), Bachelor in Secondary Education (Level 3), Master of Arts in Education (Level 2), and Doctor of Education (Level 2).
+The Philippine Association of Colleges and Universities- Commission on Accreditation (PACU-COA) granted the Bachelor of Secondary Education and Bachelor of Elementary Education Level III, reaccredited status, while the Bachelor of Science in Office Administration, Master of Arts in Education, and Doctor of Education have level 1 accreditation.

 With a student population of close to 13,000, NTC continues to perform its share in educating and training teachers, administrators, supervisors, and other professionals who will serve in the interest of the Republic of the Philippines and the world at large.
-Added to all these may be mentioned the periodic revisions and enrichment of the curriculum of general and professional education and the improvement of the methods and technology in instruction thus, bringing accessible quality education to transform the lives of the Filippinos.
+Added to all these may be mentioned the periodic revisions and enrichment of the curriculum of general and professional education and the improvement of the methods and technology in instruction thus, bringing accessible quality education to transform the lives of the Filipinos.